 1921 – Members of the East Clare Brigade IRA were ambushed by British soldiers at Woodcock Hill, Meelick while they were attempting to raid the Limerick to Ennis train.
 Captain Christopher McCarthy of the IRA was wounded during the ambush and his comrade Captain Michael Gleeson returned under fire to rescue McCarthy.
 Both men were subsequently captured by British soldiers and killed.
 This event has since been known as The Meelick Ambush.

-1961 – Birth of Dave McAuley (in Larne, County Antrim), a former professional boxer.
+1961 – Birth of former professional boxer, Dave McAuley, in Larne, Co Antrim.
 During his professional career he held the IBF world title in the Flyweight category.
 He was arguably Ireland’s greatest ever Flyweight.

 1967 – Black Velvet Band by Johnny Kelly and the Capitol showband reaches no. 1 in the Irish charts.

-1979 – The memorial to James Larkin (Jan 21, 1876 – Jan 30, 1947) on O’Connell Street, Dublin is unveiled.
+1979 – The memorial statue to James Larkin on O’Connell Street, Dublin is unveiled.
 Larkin, a revolutionary socialist, dominated the Irish Trade Union movement.
 G. B. Shaw once described him as ‘the greatest Irishman since Parnell’.

 1982 – Actor Neil Fitzgerald dies at 90, in Princeton NJ.